What is Capital Gains Tax?

 - A small business exclusion of R1, 8 million for individuals (age 55+) when a small business with a market value under R10 million is disposed of

-- A R300 000 exclusion for individuals in the year of death which takes the place of the annual exclusion for that year
+- A R300 000 exclusion for individuals in the year of death takes the place of the annual exclusion for that year

 If your asset or investment does not fall under the aforementioned criteria, you may have to pay CGT when disposing of it.